-Direct to consumer has been on the rise for some time now, and it does not seem to be slowing down in 2021.
-In fact, many brands are predicting that direct-to-consumer channels will surge in 2021 and beyond as more consumers continue their shift away from traditional retailers and look to buy directly from brands.
+Direct-to-consumer has been on the rise for some time now, and it does not seem to be slowing down in 2023.
+In fact, many brands are predicting that direct-to-consumer channels will surge in 2023 and beyond as more consumers continue their shift away from traditional retailers and look to buy directly from brands.
 But what does this mean for your brand?
 And how do you make sure that going direct is worth your while?

-Direct to consumer used to be a massive undertaking for most brands, but now it's the norm.
-The change in consumer behaviour has made DTC a necessity for brands looking to stay ahead of their competitors while still appealing to customers who prefer shopping online or want more personalization options than offered at traditional retailers.
+Direct-to-consumer used to be a massive undertaking for most brands, but now it's the norm.
+The change in consumer behaviour has made D2C a necessity for brands looking to stay ahead of their competitors while still appealing to customers who prefer shopping online or want more personalization options than offered at traditional retailers.

 We're crazy about Direct-To-Consumer channels, and with good reason: they are becoming increasingly popular as consumers shift away from brick & mortar stores.
 We'll show you why going direct is an absolute must for your omnichannel strategy, walk you through some key points and provide tips on how to make sure this channel works well for you.

-Direct-to-consumer used to be a big deal - something reserved only for higher end luxury goods like fashion but increasingly through the necessity of the pandemic and the rapid cost reduction in creating ecommerce stores, the DTC channel is now becoming a viable option for brands of all sizes.
+Direct-to-consumer used to be a big deal - something reserved only for higher end luxury goods like fashion but increasingly through the necessity of the pandemic and the rapid cost reduction in creating e-commerce stores, the D2C channel is now becoming a viable option for brands of all sizes.

 Here's why you need to start thinking about Direct-to-Consumer: